GluuFederation/docs-ce-prod/training.md

 ## Day 2

-`A Gluu Server is ready with one RP`
+`Task completed in Day 1: A Gluu Server is ready with one RP`

  - Configure and test one Multi factor AuthN script ( i.e. SuperGluu ) - 30 mins
  - SSO with RP through SuperGluu - 30 mins